oroinc/documentation/commerce/admin_guide/integrations/dotmailer/dotmailer_configuration.rst

 Install Extension
 -----------------

-To configure dotmailer integration, ensure that you have dotmailer extension installed in your instance of OroCRM.
+To configure dotmailer integration, ensure that you have the dotmailer extension installed in your application.
 For installation instructions, click `here <https://marketplace.orocrm.com/package/orocrm-dotmailer-integration/>`_.

 .. _user-guide-dotmailer-configuration--dotmailer-side:

 Create API Managed User on the dotmailer Side
 ---------------------------------------------

-To configure integration with OroCRM and OroCommerce on the dotmailer side, you need to create **an API managed user**.
-In order to do that:
+To configure integration with OroCRM and OroCommerce on the dotmailer side, create **an API managed user**:

 1. Log in to dotmailer.